 How will I get my results?

-We will text your results to you within 7 days of you being seen in the clinic.
+We will text your results to you within 7 working days of you being seen in the clinic.

 We rely on you keeping your contact details up to date so we can get your results to you as soon as possible.
 Please make sure you tell us if you have changed your mobile number when you attend.
 We will also ask you to confirm your details when you attend.

 Can I just get condoms?

 Yes.
 If you are aged 16 or over you can come to any of our sexual health clinics and see a receptionist there who will be able to issue you with a supply of condoms.
 You can also order condoms online.